-Both ways was once our boat Istaboa and a beautiful home with incredible landscaping—that's soon to belong to someone else.
-We're working on a new both ways; a space we can just lock up and walk away from when we're ready to return to the boat and the dream.
+Both ways was once our boat, 'Istaboa', and a great house in the woods—that's soon to belong to someone else.
+We're working on a less complicated lifestyle; a space we can just lock up and walk away from when we're ready to return to the boat and the dream.

-So... we've been looking in old historic downtown Memphis.
+So... we've been looking in funky old downtown Memphis.

 For me, this is almost a completed circle.
-It's where all my dreams started, my first glimpse of a city, where I boarded my Pop's tow boat, "The Compass", that would take me on the river to mysterious places unknown, my first gig as a professional musician, and many, many other remarkable memories.
+As a kid, downtown was where all my dreams started, my first glimpse of a city, where I boarded my Pop's tow boat, "The Compass", my first gig as a professional musician, and many, many other momentous recollections.

-When I was a kid and coming of age on the other side of the river, Memphis was like Oz.
-It had Happy Hal's Toy Store, a zoo, Overton Park, Riverside Park, McDonalds, and anything else a kid could ever want — but for me, it was a far away, forbidden city.
+When I was a just kid and coming of age on the other side of the river, Memphis was like Oz to me.
+It had Happy Hal's Toy Store, a zoo, Overton Park, Riverside Park, McDonalds, and anything else a young boy could ever want — but for me anyway, it was a far away, forbidden city.

-When I turned 13, my buddies and I learned that for 25 cents we could catch a bus to cross the bridge and freely experience, without being tethered to a parent, all the magic that downtown Memphis had to offer.
-After a few weeks of begging my folks for release, they relented, and we were finally on our way to Main Street Memphis.
+When I turned 13, rushing from the bliss of youth into the fog of adolescence, my buddies and I learned that for 25 cents we could catch a bus and cross the bridge where we could freely experience, without being tethered to a parent, the faraway magic that downtown Memphis had an abundance of.
+After a few weeks of begging my folks for a release, they relented, and we were finally on our way to Main Street.

-Main Street was our Mall; cool stores like Goldsmith's 123 Shop sold the new, "hip", clothes, music shops such as Berl Olswanger's and O.K.
-Hauck had the best guitars, record stores like the legendary Pop Tunes, The Magic Shop, theaters with 1st run movies, and just before boarding the bus back home we'd always stop at the old Krystal on Union, (Huey's today) and stuff as many 10 cent Krystal burgers down our throats as we could afford.
-And, flirt with big city girls, who no doubt shunned us.
+Main Street was our Mall.
+Cool stores like Goldsmith's 123 Shop sold the new, "Mod", clothes, music shops such as Berl Olswanger's and O.K.
+Hauck had the best guitars and amps, record stores like the legendary Pop Tunes would let you listen to any record you wanted, The Magic Shop, theaters with 1st run movies, and just before boarding the bus back home we'd always stop at the old Krystal on Union and stuff down as many 10 cent Krystal burgers as we could afford.
+And, flirt with the fascinating big city girls, who, of course, shunned us.

-GK was, and I'm sure still is, a genuinely nice guy.
-He made our little country boy lives feel incredibly special one Saturday when he walked to the back rows, where we sat feeling shy and meek, and asked us if we wanted to come back stage to meet The Gentry's, who at the time had the hit record, "Keep on Dancing".
+One Saturday, making our small town lives feel a little bit bigger, GK walked to the back rows where we always sat and asked us if we'd like to come back stage to meet The Gentry's, who at the time had the hit record, "Keep on Dancing".

-We were so shocked we could hardly talk.
-He walked us past all the hip Memphis kids who were so wondering why we were lucky enough to be following GK back stage. ( In later years I played bass for the Gentrys and Larry Raspberry who sang that hit.
-Yep, I was a Gentry and a Highstepper for a while.
+We were so stunned we could hardly talk.
+Single file we followed him as he walked us past all the hip Memphis kids who were so wondering who we were and why were we lucky enough to be following GK backstage. ( In later years I played bass for the Gentrys and Larry Raspberry who sang that hit.
+Yep, I was a Gentry and a Highstepper for a while and still friends with Larry Raspberry and Jimmy Hart.
 Rock and Roll will make you Rant and Rave)

-Riding that bus across the Mississippi River bridge to Memphis, you had to pass Beale Street.
-My Father had told me that it was okay to hang around Main Street, but said, "keep your butt away from Beale."
-Well, of course once there I made a beeline south to see what was on Beale.
-What was there at the time was a mashed-up array of pawn shops, clothing stores with clothes the likes of I had never seen before, an old store named A. Schwab's who's windows displayed things called hoodoo charms, and lots of honky-tonks.
+Riding that bus across the Mississippi River bridge to Memphis, you had to cross Beale Street and at the corner of 3rd and Beale Street was Capitol Loans.
+The display windows there were full of guitars and every time we crossed Beale I'd zoom in on those windows.
+Before our first trip, my Father sat me down and told me that it was okay to hang around Main Street, but he said, "keep your butt away from Beale Street."
+Well, of course once there I made a beeline south to see what was down there.
+What was there at the time was a mashed-up array of pawn shops, clothing stores with clothes the likes of I had never seen, an old store named A. Schwab's who's windows displayed things called hoodoo charms, and several beer joints.

 That old fellow was right.
-After a half hour of negotiating with a man named Lou Raefield, I had a deal on a Gipson Firebird like the one I had seen Brian Jones of the Rolling Stones playing a few weeks earlier at the Mid South Coliseum.
+After a half hour of negotiating with a man named Lou Raefield, I had a deal on a Gipson Firebird; just like the one I had seen Brian Jones of the Rolling Stones playing at the Mid South Coliseum.

 The late Brian Jones playing a version of my $75.00 guitar

 His reaction was not what I had imagined.
-I expected him to ground me and never let me go back to Memphis, instead he just laughed and asked me where I was going to get $75.00.
+I expected him to be furious, ground me, and never let me go back to Memphis again.
+Instead, he just laughed and asked me where I was going to get $75.00.
 I pleaded, "Please Pop, I promise I'll pay you back."
 He chuckled under his breath like he always did when amused and said, "get in the car and don't tell your Mama."
 He loaned me the money, but sat in the car while I went in alone and closed the deal.

-Pop was laughing out loud when he saw me walking out with that Firebird in hand and Mr. Raefield on my heels shaking his fist and yelling at me to never darken his door again.
+I could see through the window of that old Mercury, my Pop laughing out loud as I was walking out with that Firebird in hand; Mr. Raefield on my heels, waving me away from his shop, and yelling at me to never come back to his shop again.
 I'd talked Lou out of charging me tax which riled him even more.
-(Lou Raefield and I later became friends and I bought many guitars from him.)
+(Lou Raefield and I later became pretty good buddies and I bought many guitars from him.)

 My Pop was a good man who not only found humor in my wily ways, he often financed them.

-Yesterday, walking around this area flooded my mind with so many memories — bringin it all back.
+Yesterday, walking around downtown, my mind was swirling with memories — bringin it all back.

 Back in the 70's, in a previous life, I rented the home of the original proprietor, the Infamous "Big" Frank Liberto.
 Not the one connected with the MLK assassination, but the Frank Liberto rumored to be Memphis' foremost bootlegger.
 He was a legend and still alive when I rented his estate, we spoke on the phone, but I never met him.

 That house was my son's first home, though he didn't live there long; this is also where my first marriage ended.
 It was a great band house with a huge living room that was perfect for rehearsals.
 David Porter and Isaac Hayes were neighbors so late night jams weren't a problem.
-The neighborhood had a good feel and we turned out some great bands there.
-I remember the hookers working the corner of Lamar and South Parkway East would yell over the brick wall that surrounded the estate, "Y'all sounding good... wanna a date?
+The neighborhood had a good feel and we put together some great bands there.
+I can still see the hookers working the corner of Lamar and South Parkway East and remember them yelling over the brick wall that surrounded the estate, "Y'all soundin' good... wanna a date?

-There's something remarkable and mystical about Memphis.
-Some weird funk/mojo that Memphis' ever prevalent dysfunctional county vs city, black vs white culture has never been able to dispose of.
+There's something significantly mystical in Memphis.
+Some kind of weird funk/mojo that Memphis' ever prevalent dysfunctional county v. city, black v. white, have vs have not culture has never been able to dispose of.

-Kinda like the Green Beetle, after all the changes... it's still Memphis, through and through.
+Kinda like the Green Beetle, after the many years and all the changes, it's still there—still Memphis— through and through.